 It’s a straight shot into the anchorage, but if you’re doing it near sunset, which seems pretty likely, you’ll be staring into the sun and will be unable to see much of anything.

 The shoreline near the anchorage is unremarkable.
 What you’re looking for is the pier, but that blends in with the cliffs and may not be visible until you’re within a mile or two.
-Even on a severe-clear day it’s hard to pick out the pier sometimes.
+Even on a severe-clear day it’s frequently hard to pick out the pier.
 The pic at top makes that point pretty well.
 We frequently spot the ranch buildings first because of their reflective roofs or the windsock on the dirt runway south of the pier.

 There are three very bright steady red lights mounted on the end of the pier, making close-in navigation a lot less tricky than using radar alone.